Dear reader of ADxS.org, please excuse the disruption.

 • Up-regulation of mineralocorticoid and glucocorticoid receptor mRNA levels34

-• This could explain why SSRIs and SNRIs can also have a positive effect in severe (typically melancholic or psychotic) depression in ADHD-I sufferers.
-In melancholic and psychotic depression, the GR are desensitized.
+• This could explain why SSRIs and SNRIs can also have a positive effect in severe (typically melancholic or psychotic) depression in people with ADHD-I. In melancholic and psychotic depression, the GR are desensitized.
 This is not the case with ADHD-I (without depression) (although the cortisol stress response is also excessive).

 Find out more at Dexamethasone suppression/CRH stimulation test (DEX/CRH test)